Maryland Adds 3,900 Private Sector Jobs in October

 (BLS) released state jobs and unemployment data earlier today.

-earlier today.
-According to the preliminary survey data, Maryland added 7,700 total jobs in June.
-Maryland's private sector created 7,100 jobs
+According to the preliminary survey data, Maryland added 1,400 total jobs over-the-month.
+The private sector added 3,900 jobs over-the-month.
+Maryland's private